The Frustrations of Starting CPAP

-I was one of those individuals who needed time to acclimate.
-In the beginning when I would read or watch TV with my mask on.
+I was one of those people who needed time to acclimate.
+In the beginning, I would read or watch TV with my mask on.
 This helped to desensitize myself to having a mask on.
 I would say this is the biggest hurdle when adjusting to the therapy.
 It’s foreign having a mask on while we sleep, let alone having air blowing at you.
-Once I felt comfortable wearing my mask adding the pressure was the next hurdle.
+Once I felt comfortable wearing my mask, adding the pressure was the next hurdle.

 Getting used to hearing myself breathe